Best Restaurants in Budapest: A Culinary Journey

 Kozmosz

-Another rare vegan gem, Kozmosz offers an impressive selection of homemade dishes made with vegan ingredients.
-The idea behind the restaurant is to offer familiar European dishes with a vegan twist, such as cheeseburger with seitan meatballs and vegan cheese, fish and chips with jackfruit, and meatless stuffed cabbage.
-On weekends, all these dishes and more can be enjoyed at the free buffet.
+Another rare vegan gem, Kozmosz features an impressive selection of plant-based comfort food made with vegan ingredients.
+The idea of the restaurant is to offer familiar European dishes with vegan twists like cheeseburger made with seitan patty and vegan cheese, fish and chips prepared with jackfruit, and meat-free stuffed cabbage.
+On weekends, you can sample all of these dishes and more at the all-you-can-eat buffet.

-The cuisine is accompanied by a casual and welcoming interior with cosmopolitan-style design elements, varied furniture and a friendly atmosphere.
-If you are vegan or simply looking for a meatless place for a quick snack, there is no better place than Kozmosz.
+The cuisine is accompanied by a casual and homey interior with cosmos-themed design elements, mismatched furniture, and a cozy atmosphere.
+If you’re vegan or simply looking for a meat-free spot to grab a quick lunch, there’s no better place than Kozmosz.

 Address: Budapest, Hunyadi tér 11, 1067 Hungary